-Plenty of songs here that are good but just rather ordinary by Queen standards.
-Another couple of singles feature, as do some of the better non-album, b-side tracks.
-Only the first album, Queen, and A Day At The Races have yet to feature on the list.
+Plenty of material here that is good but just rather ordinary by Queen’s exceptional standards.
+Another couple of singles feature, as do some of the better non-album b-side tracks.
+With numbers 185 to 141 now complete, only tracks from the first album and A Day at the Races have yet to feature anywhere on the list.

-This song tries a little too hard to capture the anthemic, arms-in-the-air quality of Queen’s best stadium-ready songs (the video is a big clue to its intent – the nearest Freddie ever got to crowdsurfing).
-Released as a single to coincide with the Magic Tour, it was inexplicably placed between We Will Rock You and We Are The Champions in the set-list, an egregious error.
+Released as a single to coincide with the Magic Tour, it was inexplicably placed between We Will Rock You and We Are the Champions at the climax of the show — an egregious error, as far as this fan is concerned.
 As often, the guitar breaks (particularly at roughly 1:58 and in the outro at 3:44) are the best bits.

-Apparently, a half-idea of Freddie’s from The Game sessions (a bit like what became the opening bit to Breakthru), it’s such a shame he didn’t pursue it further.
-A wonderfully optimistic lyric, less decadent and hedonistic then Don’t Stop Me Now.
+Apparently, a half-idea of Freddie’s from the Game sessions (a bit like what became the opening bit to Breakthru), it’s such a shame he didn’t pursue it further.
+A wonderfully optimistic lyric, less decadent and hedonistic than Don’t Stop Me Now.
 Nicely moulded into a coherent shape by the band, including samples of early songs on the reprise.

 156. Coming Soon (Taylor), The Game, 1980